Aditya-KumarJha/Movie-WebApp/README.md

-# 🎬MovieFinderMovieVerse - Explore Movies & Web Series
+# 🎬 MovieFinderMovieVerse - Explore Movies & Web Series

 **MovieFinder** is a fully responsive, modern web application built using **ReactJS** and **Redux**, allowing users to explore a vast collection of **movies and TV shows**.
 Integrated with the powerful **TMDB API**, MovieFinder offers dynamic content such as ratings, trailers, streaming availability, and more.